An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories

 \ARTICLEAUTHORS{ \AUTHOR{Pavithra Harsha, Shivaram Subramanian, Ali Koc, Mahesh Ramakrishna, Brian Quanz, Dhruv Shah, Chandra Narayanaswami} \AFF{IBM T. J Watson Research Center, Yorktown Heights, NY 10570s\\ \EMAIL{Author Contact: pharsha@us.ibm.com}} }

-\ABSTRACT{ We introduce a new class of data-driven and distribution-free optimistic-robust bimodal inventory optimization (BIO) strategy to effectively allocate inventory across a retail chain to meet time-varying, uncertain omnichannel demand.
-While prior Robust optimization (RO) methods emphasize the downside, i.e., worst-case adversarial demand, BIO also considers the upside to remain resilient like RO while also reaping the rewards of improved average-case performance by overcoming the presence of endogenous outliers.
-This bimodal strategy is particularly valuable for balancing the tradeoff between lost sales at the store and the costs of cross-channel e-commerce fulfillment, which is at the core of our inventory optimization model.
-These factors are asymmetric due to the heterogenous behavior of the channels, with a bias towards the former in terms of lost-sales cost and a dependence on network effects for the latter.
-We provide structural insights about the BIO solution and how it can be tuned to achieve a preferred tradeoff between robustness and the average-case.
-Our experiments show that significant benefits can be achieved by rethinking traditional approaches to inventory management, which are siloed by channel and location.
-Using a real-world dataset from a large American omnichannel retail chain, a business value assessment during a peak period indicates over a 15\% profitability gain for BIO over RO and other baselines while also preserving the (practical) worst case performance.}
+\ABSTRACT{ We introduce a new class of data-driven and distribution-free optimistic-robust {\em bimodal} inventory optimization (BIO) strategy to effectively allocate inventory across a retail chain to meet time-varying, uncertain omnichannel demand.
+The bimodal nature of BIO stems from its ability to balance downside risk, as in traditional Robust Optimization (RO), which focuses on worst-case adversarial demand, with upside potential to enhance average-case performance.
+This enables BIO to remain as resilient as RO while capturing benefits that would otherwise be lost due to endogenous outliers.
+Omnichannel inventory planning provides a suitable problem setting for analyzing the effectiveness of BIO's bimodal strategy in managing the tradeoff between lost sales at stores and cross-channel e-commerce fulfillment costs, factors that are inherently asymmetric due to channel-specific behaviors.
+We provide structural insights about the BIO solution and how it can be tuned to achieve a preferred tradeoff between robustness and the average-case performance.
+Using a real-world dataset from a large American omnichannel retail chain, a business value assessment during a peak period indicates that BIO outperforms pure RO by 27\% in terms of realized average profitability and surpasses other competitive baselines under imperfect distributional information by over 10\%.
+This demonstrates that BIO provides a novel, data-driven, and distribution-free alternative to traditional RO that achieves strong average performance while carefully balancing robustness. }

 \KEYWORDS{Bi-modal strategy, ally-adversary, Kelly's criterion, omnichannel, two-stage robust optimization, inventory management, uncertainty, applications} \HISTORY{}